ktr0731/evans/README.md

 - [See Also](#see-also)

 ## Motivation
-Evans have been created to use easier than other existing gRPC clients.
+Evans has been created to use easier than other existing gRPC clients.
 If you want to keep your product quality, you must use CI with gRPC testing, should not do use manually testing.
 Evans will complete your other use cases just like: